 So for example if you earn £20,000 in your full time job and earn £2,000 being self employed, then you will pay tax at 20% on your additional earnings (£400).

 However say you earned £45,000 in your full time job an additional income of £2,000 would be taxed at 40% – £800.

-You may also need to pay Class 2 and Class 4 national insurance as well as income tax.
+You may also need to pay Class 2 and Class 4 national insurance as well as income tax on your Self Employment Income ONLY (not your employed income).
 The rates for this are: